lit-alan/SD3-Applications-Programming/todo/lab_exercises/lab_exercise_3/README.md

 • The second constructor will accept values for a monthly investment, a yearly interest rate and a number of years (this is the all-args constructor).
 You must use these values to initialise the instance variables for a given investment object.

+> [!NOTE]
+> IntelliJ can generate boilerplate code such as constructors/getters/setters
+>
+> Alt + Insert → (generate) Constructor (the shortcut to generate constructors)
+>
+> Alt + Insert → Getter and Setter (the shortcut to generate getters/setters)
+>
+> You can also use the Refactor menu.
+>
+> Refactor → Generate → Constructor → select the fields → OK
+>
+> Refactor → Generate → Getter and Setter → select the fields → OK

 You must finally add the following utility method to the `Investment` class.